zenika-open-source/opensource-statistics/README.md

 One objective of this project is to highlight Zenika members contributions.

-To do this, it could be pertinent to scan contributions of each member of Zenika open source organization.
+To do this, the zenika-open-source GitHub Organization is scanned and data could be saved in a Database.
+Datas could be used to find / list all projects maintained by Zenika Members, all projects which Zenika members contributed, etc.

 ## 🗄️ Tech